Touching the subject can be sensitive

-Are your parents elderly, and they have increasing health care needs, and they are having trouble maintaining the family home?
+Are your parents elderly, and they have increased health care needs, and they are having trouble maintaining the family home?
 Start the conversation with your parents.
-Suggest that they consider living in a seniors’ residence or using a professional home care help service.
+Suggest that they should be considering living in a seniors’ residence or using a professional home care help service.
 This could allow them to consider staying at home.

 Although topics about your parents’ lives can often be difficult to address, or even taboo, you still need to prepare to discuss these topics with your parents.
 One of the articles published on the Visavie website, entitled “5 clues that will help you to introduce your parents to the idea of living in a retirement home“, addresses this topic in part.